chatthana/bookstore-api/README.md

 Note: The unit testing module is not yet complete and the API documentation (Swagger w/ Open API) is under construction

 ### Utilities for Docker users
-The docker-compose.yml containing the definition for MongoDB is provided in this repository and Docker users can efficiently use it to aviod deploying MongoDB manually on their machines.
+The docker-compose.yml containing the definition for MongoDB is provided in this repository and Docker users can efficiently use it to aviod deploying MongoDB and Redis manually on their machines.

+### MongoDB
-Please note that the volume is also bound within the root directory with the directory named as "data"
+Please note that the volume for MongoDB is also bound within the root directory with the directory named as "data"

+#### Redis
+For Redis, there is nothing fancy here.
+Just deploy it with docker-compose.yml file